Andy Rubin’s Playground Ventures is raising another $15M

 Expect more details on Tesla Model 3 launch this Sunday

 Playground Ventures — the VC fund co-founded by Android inventor and former Google exec Andy Rubin that sits alongside an eponymous incubator/startup studio and is making some big bets in areas like artificial intelligence and new generations of hardware– is raising more money.
 A Form D filed with the SEC notes that Playground Ventures is in the process of adding another $15 million into its coffers.
+The filing notes that none of the sum has yet to be raised.

-Relatively speaking, it’s a modest figure: since 2015, it looks like the Playground group has disclosed about $242 million in funding as part of a projected $300 million for Playground Ventures (and a bigger plan for $500 million).
-We have contacted the company to ask if it can elaborate more on whether this $15 million is one more segment in that wider effort, or if it is for a different purpose.
+Relatively speaking, $15 million a modest figure: since 2015, it looks like the Playground group, which includes the Playground Global incubator and Playground Ventures, has disclosed about $242 million in funding as part of a projected $300 million fundraise, and what appears to be a bigger plan to raise $500 million.
+We have contacted the company to ask if it can elaborate more on whether this $15 million is one more segment in that wider effort, or if it is for another, different purpose.

+Specifically, this latest funding is for “Playground Ventures Affiliates II”.
+Two previous Playground Ventures filings at the SEC include Playground Ventures, which is from 2015 and covers the $242 million raise; and Playground Ventures II, which dates from November 2016 and is the filing to raise $500 million.
 We’ll update this as we learn more.

 Notably, en route to raising $300 million to date, Playground has picked up a number of strategic backers like Google, HP and Foxconn, which together with others put in $48 million towards the running total.

-Up to now, Playground has served as a vehicle for funding some big ideas.
-They have included deep linking startup Branch, French high-end audio maker Devialet, driverless tech startup Nauto, the new phone company Essential and more.
-Not all of them may be flying.
+Up to now, Playground has served as a vehicle for backing some big ideas.

+The full portfolio today includes deep linking startup Branch, French high-end audio maker Devialet, driverless tech startup Nauto, the new phone company Essential and more.
+But not all of them may be flying.
 Just earlier this week we reported that AR company CastAR appears to have shut down.

+In some cases, the companies have been incubated and have Playground’s support and network access in exchange for equity, but no investment.
+In other cases, Playground has invested.

 0